nerfcats/pyunix-old/README.md

 Contributions to PYUNIX are very welcome.
 I am a beginner coder so help is appreciated.
 ## Terminal Commands
 Running `help` in the terminal shows available commands.
+Updated as of `0.1.0`
 ```
 allocate <process> <size> - Allocate memory to a process
 free <process> - Free memory from a process